 Remote job opportunities are making their mark on the way we think about work.
 Now that we are no longer chained to a desk or specific location in many cases, where we live becomes a matter of choice instead of necessity, opening the door to the possibility of working from anywhere.

 In a recent study about the best places to work remotely, Forbes published Remote's findings revealing Sydney, Australia's ranking on a shortlist of four places offering the best quality of life for remote workers.
-CNBC recognizes Melbourne as another excellent Australian city worth considering as a remote worker for its excellent livability score that ranked it high on culture, health care, and safety.
+With its stunning beaches, vibrant city life, and abundance of outdoor activities, Sydney is an ideal destination for those seeking a healthy work-life balance.

 Once you've decided on Australia, then it's time to do the paperwork.
 It makes sense to use the Australian Immigration Agency to ensure that all the legal requirements are met.
 Moving to a different country is complicated and requires the assistance of experts.